Many of us are trying to save energy, whether for financial or environmental reasons, or both.

 Some utility companies reward customers for using appliances during off-peak hours.
 Those folks can indeed save money by running appliances at night.

-But the rest of us pay a standard rate for energy usage no matter what time of day it is.
+However, the rest of us pay a standard rate for energy usage at any time of day.

 Only your HVAC matters when reducing energy usage